Sidekick Boxing

 Sean O’Malley and Bryce Mitchell Controversy

-Last month at UFC 280, Sean O’Malley defeated Petr Yan, defying expectations that he couldn’t.
+At UFC 280, Sean O’Malley defeated Petr Yan, defying expectations that he couldn’t.
 He accomplished this through a split decision, solidifying his position as the top contender at bantamweight.

 “I also have to pick Yan over O’Malley.
 This is because, once again, O’Malley has yet to earn that spot.
 He’s used his mouth to get him that fight.
 His YouTube followers ain’t gonna help him once the cage doors get locked.”